We’re ready to welcome you back!

 4. LET’S MAINTAIN A SAFE DISTANCE

 When you visit the museums, you’ll see signs reminding you to maintain a safe social distance.
-Please follow these and other directional signs as you explore our spaces, and remember to give everyone enough space—at least 6 feet between your group and others around you!
+Please follow these and other directional signs as you explore our spaces, and remember to give everyone enough space—at least 6 feet between you/your household group and others around you.
+For groups visiting the museums (e.g., guided tours, including school groups), at least 6 feet of distance must be maintained between individuals within the group who are not from the same household.
+For safety reasons, a large group visiting the museums may need to be divided into smaller groups, even when all members of the group are from the same household.

 5. KEEP YOUR HANDS CLEAN